short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.5.5 =

+🛡️ The Stability Update

+Release Date: July 21, 2026

+🛠️ Fixes

+* Download Error Handling: Fixed a fatal error that could occur when ShortPixel was unable to download an optimized file from the API, with clearer error messages now shown instead.
+Thanks to Tremi Dkhar for the contribution!
+* Queue Robustness: Fixed a PHP warning that could occur when processing queue items without a remote ID.
+* AJAX Response Fix: Fixed a possible issue when sending array-based responses during optimization processing.

+Update now for a more stable and reliable optimization experience! 🚀

 = 6.5.4 =